 Inside, clear glazing and whitewashed walls give an atmosphere of muted calm.
 The pointed tower arch to the west, with its carved mask corbels, is likely to be 14th century, while the simple oak nave roof is 15th century.
 Stone flags in the nave give way to colourful ceramic tiles in the Victorian chancel.

 The church was closed for regular worship in June 2010 and vested into our care in April 2016.
-Since then we have undertaken a significant programme of conservation work, including the re-roofing of the chancel with distinctive Collyweston slates, timber repairs and re-glazing.
-The church remains closed while these works are on-going, but is due to re-open in the summer of 2017 when it will be available once again for the community to enjoy.
+Following a significant programme of conservation work, including the re-roofing of the chancel with distinctive Collyweston slates, timber repairs and re-glazing, the church re-opened to the community in December 2017.

 Hints of Verona?

 St Mary's where the bells hail England's original patron saint, King Edmund

 A stunning Tudor chapel with windows fit for a king